pinecoders/pine-utils/guides/faq_and_code/README.md

 ```
 threeGreenCandles = greenCandle and greenCandle[1] and greenCandle[2]
 ```
-Note that the variable name `3GreenCandles` is not legal in Pine as it begins with a digit.
+Note that the variable name `3GreenCandles` would have caused a compilation error.
+It is not legal in Pine as it begins with a digit.

 ## Indicators